Pistonite/botw-ist/packages/manual/src/ist/pe.md

 When moving tabs in groups of 3, the Cursor Glitch causes the prompt to be *locked*, meaning it will not update the name/description of the item.
 You can force update it by going to the System screen and back (pressing `R` then `L`).
-This is often refered to as "resetting" or "capturing" the prompt.
+This is often referred to as "resetting" or "capturing" the prompt.

-With the prompt locked, you can now move the cursor to 3 tabs left or right, which will change which item the cursor is on, but will not update the prompt.
+With the prompt locked, you can now move the cursor 3 tabs left or right, which will change which item the cursor is on, but will not update the prompt.
 Now, you can press `A` to trigger and use the prompt.